-The Covid Weight Loss Challenge
+The Big Idea Weight Loss Challenge

 How's your weight doing these days?
 If you're like many people right now, you may have packed on a few extra pounds since the Covid-19 pandemic started.
-Some are calling it the "Quarantine 15", but it's a real concern as entire lives are being disrupted and health is at the forefront.
+Some are calling it the "Quarantine 15", but it's a real concern as entire lives have being disrupted and health is at the forefront.

 Like many, I've gained weight since passing age 40 as my body slows down and appetite doesn't.
 I like food and have struggled with weight for most of my life.
 But now the stakes are higher.